-B. Acoustical Panel and Suspended Grid: 2'x2' is common and 2'x4' is conditionally permitted.
-Other sized panels are conditionally permitted with approval from BJC Director of Design.
-All ceilings shall be seismically braced as required by code.
+G. Acoustical Panel and Suspended Grid: 2'x4' grid is typical, seismically braced as required by code.

 - A. Reflected ceiling plans shall include the height of ceiling surfaces above finished floor on plan drawings. - B. Unless otherwise directed, furnish a minimum of 5% extra materials to owner at completion of project for each type of size, color used.
 Extra material shall be packaged with protective covering and identified with labels describing contents and project information.